YOUR GUIDE TO

 For those contemplating whether village living is the right financial move, let’s take an illustrative comparison:

 Interestingly, owning an apartment of similar size in Christchurch might cost you as much as the annual sum of your village’s weekly fees once you combine rates and home insurance.
-This is a critical realization for many residents.
+This is a critical realisation for many residents.
 However, apartment ownership incurs additional costs:

 Given these extras, many potential village residents find the retirement village fees preferable due to their predictability and scope.